musnit/castle-client/mobile/README.md

 ## iOS

+- Make sure Xcode is up to date and Xcode Command Line Tools are installed
-- `npx react-native start` to start the packager
+- `npx react-native start` in this directory to start the packager
+- Open `Castle.xcworkspace` in Xcode (not the Xcode Project)
 - Run Debug target on Simulator or device to automatically load dev bundle from the packager

 ## Android